Founder Interviews

 Christina Munck

-I’m always inspired by the people we work with.
-Our support staff, our in-house scientists and postdocs; plus our affiliates, First Nation neighbours and partners, and students from around the world.
+I’m always inspired by the people we work with, including our support staff, our in-house scientists and postdocs, our affiliates, First Nation neighbors and partners, and students from around the world.

 We can’t forget the people we work with on TulaSalud in Guatemala—our very first program.
-Over almost two decades it has grown from a local initiative, educating nurses for a few rural Indigenous communities to a national program of rural healthcare that has focused on maternal and infant health, malaria and other endemic diseases, and programs for teenaged girls.
+Over almost two decades, it has grown from a local initiative educating nurses for a few rural Indigenous communities to a national rural healthcare program focused on maternal and infant health, malaria and other endemic diseases, and programs for teenage girls.
 It’s been great to see experienced local women take on strong leadership roles in the program.

-The work of the Hakai Institute matches my life-long interests in coastal ecosystems and geography.
-I grew up close to the ocean and choose biology as a career.
-These days I enjoy being close to the science, inspired by the energy, ingenuity and spirit of collaboration I see in our science teams and visitors, always interested to share in their successes.
+The work of the Hakai Institute aligns with my lifelong interests in coastal ecosystems and geography.
+I grew up near the ocean and chose biology as a career.
+These days, I enjoy being close to the science, inspired by the energy, ingenuity, and collaborative spirit I see in our science teams and visitors, and I am always interested in sharing in their successes.

-I’ve also had a life-long interest in science teaching in schools.
-The Central Coast, home to our Calvert Island Ecological Observatory, is a vast region with a few isolated (mostly Indigenous) communities.
+I’ve also had a lifelong interest in science teaching in schools.
+The Central Coast, home to our Calvert Coastal Observatory, is a vast region with a few isolated (mostly Indigenous) communities.
 Teachers at the community schools have few resources, particularly for science, and few opportunities for collaboration or professional development.
 We’ve developed two linked programs.
-First we convene workshops in the spring for teachers; then we have individual teachers back with their classes at the beginning of summer.
-We focus on science, but in the case of First Nations schools, there is typically also a cultural component delivered by elders and other experts.
-It’s a great experience for everyone, including our support staff, techs and visitors, who are always thrilled to pitch in.
-It’s great to get to know the kids and their families, and to keep track of them as they grow up.
+First, we convene spring workshops for teachers; then individual teachers return to their classes at the beginning of summer.
+We focus on science, but in First Nations schools, there is typically also a cultural component delivered by elders and other experts.
+It’s a great experience for everyone, including our support staff, techs, and visitors, who are always thrilled to pitch in.
+It’s great to get to know the kids and their families and to keep track of them as they grow up.

-We’re also interested in post-secondary scientific and technical education, and in creating opportunities for employment and leadership in these fields for First Nations communities.
-From the outset at Calvert Island we linked up with Coastal Guardian Watchmen, who play a critical role in all aspects of stewardship for Coastal First Nations –ensuring resources are sustainably managed, that rules and regulations are followed and that land and marine use agreements are implemented effectively.
+We’re also interested in post-secondary scientific and technical education and in creating opportunities for employment and leadership in these fields for First Nations communities.
+From the outset at Calvert Island, we linked up with Coastal Guardian Watchmen, who play a critical role in all aspects of stewardship for Coastal First Nations – ensuring resources are sustainably managed, rules and regulations are followed, and land and marine use agreements are implemented effectively.
 We’ve subsequently extended our partnership to other First Nations consortia from Vancouver Island to Haida Gwaii.
-Via workshops and other activities, we provide training, knowledge sharing, and participate with them in collaborative regional programs.
+Through workshops and other activities, we provide training and knowledge sharing and participate in collaborative regional programs with them.

-I am an enthusiastic consumer of scientific media myself, so I love to follow our own efforts in this regard.
-Yes, we need to pile up the formal peer-reviewed papers, but it is equally important to bring our science to our community partners and the general public.
+I am an enthusiastic consumer of scientific media, so I love following our own efforts in this regard.
+Yes, we need to publish formal peer-reviewed papers, but it is equally important to bring our science to our community partners and the general public.
 Making complex or abstract concepts accessible and interesting is a challenge.
-Our media team, including the Hakai Magazine, does an amazing job via text, images, videos, graphics—whatever it takes to tell stories that engage and educate.
+Our media team, including the Hakai Magazine staff in the past, does an amazing job through text, images, videos, and graphics—whatever it takes to tell stories that engage and educate.